oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 **Project Description:**
 This project is two smaller user-facing improvements combined into a single project.

 The first part is completing the work that began in https://github.com/oppia/oppia-android/pull/5388 to address https://github.com/oppia/oppia-android/issues/4652.
 The Android app supports users exiting a lesson early and resuming where they left off later.
 However, they are unable to monitor their progress through the lesson and this has come up repeatedly in user feedback.
-As mentioned in [this discussion thread](https://github.com/oppia/oppia-android/pull/5388#discussion_r1593148545) the Oppia web platform already supports annotating exploration states with a proeprty for whether the [card is a checkpoint](https://github.com/oppia/oppia/blob/5ebbb3d369532a22ee1638a810d597ffb9719594/core/domain/state_domain.py#L3615).
+As mentioned in [this discussion thread](https://github.com/oppia/oppia-android/pull/5388#discussion_r1593148545) the Oppia web platform already supports annotating exploration states with a property for whether the [card is a checkpoint](https://github.com/oppia/oppia/blob/5ebbb3d369532a22ee1638a810d597ffb9719594/core/domain/state_domain.py#L3615).
 This is crucial because showing progress isn't as simple as counting the number of cards the user completed and representing that out of the total number of cards: explorations are dynamic.
 Users may go down diverging pathways through their lesson experience since the lesson may have a branch with multiple cards to review a concept that the user doesn't fully understand.
 Instead, we need to provide a means of showing progress that accounts for this dynamic structure using the checkpoints as key points.

 Note that one aspect of this that's a bit challenging is that the exact mocks are not defined for how this screen should look.